Texarkana College Clubs & Organizations

 Fine Arts Club

 Through the Fine Arts Club, students are offered an array of areas to explore such as music, art, journalism, Spanish and speech which allows students to express their creativity, and expression of artistic exploration.

 Each semester, we showcase our music, art students and their work, along with performances and exhibits.

 If you are interested in a specific area of creative & visual arts, have an overall interest in what we offer, and enjoy camaraderie and friendship, then we invite you to join the Fine Arts Club.
 Sponsor: Dr. Mary Ellen Young

 Gaming Club (TC-GC)

-The Gaming Club is for any member of Texarkana College who enjoys one or more types of gaming, and seeks to provide a positive attitude for all gamers, no matter the game they play, so like-minded individuals can have a club to meet at, host and attend tournaments, learn more about other games, and improve their skills in any game.
-The club is open to anyone who is interested in gaming, who wishes to have a safe, secure, and encouraging atmosphere to game and discuss gaming in general.
+The Gaming Club is for any member of Texarkana College who enjoys one or more types of gaming, and seeks to provide a positive attitude for all gamers, no matter the game they play, so like-minded individuals can have a college club to meet at, host and attend tournaments, learn more about other games, and improve their skills in any game.
+The college club is open to anyone who is interested in gaming, who wishes to have a safe, secure, and encouraging atmosphere to game and discuss gaming in general.